-Air temperature anomalies at five sites in the northwest Atlantic, Nuuk Greenland, Iqaluit on Baffin Island, Cartwright Labrador, Bonavista and St. John's Newfoundland are also shown in Table 2.
-The predominance of warmer-than-normal annual air temperatures at all sites from the mid-1990s to 2006 is evident, with 2006 annual and seasonal values ranging from 1-2 standard deviations (SD) above normal.
-Annual temperature at Cartwright on the mid-Labrador Coast broke a 73-year record at 2.56 SD above normal.
-Other recent extremes included 1999 which saw the second highest air temperatures at Cartwright (1.82 SD above normal) and a 126 year record at St. John's (2.51 SD above normal).
-The coldest overall air temperatures in the Northwest Atlantic since the 1990s occurred in 1993, when the annual anomalies were all at least 1 SD below normal.
+Air temperature anomalies at five sites in the Northwest Atlantic, Nuuk Greenland, Iqaluit Baffin Island, Cartwright Labrador, Bonavista and St. John's Newfoundland are also shown in Table 2.
+The predominance of warmer-than-normal annual air temperatures at all sites from the mid-1990s to 2007 is evident, with 2006 annual and seasonal values ranging from 1-2 standard deviations (SD) above normal with some cooling noted for 2007.
+Annual temperature at Cartwright on the mid-Labrador Coast broke a 73-year record at 2.6 SD above normal in 2006, but was only slightly above 0.5 SD in 2007.
+Other recent extremes included 1999 which saw the second highest air temperatures at Cartwright (1.8 SD above normal) and a 126 year record at St. John's (2.5 SD above normal).
+The coldest overall air temperatures in the Northwest Atlantic since the early 1990s occurred in 1993, when the annual anomalies were all at least 1 SD below normal.

-The location and concentration of sea ice are available from the daily ice charts published by Ice Central of Environment Canada in Ottawa.
-The time series of the areal extent (defined by 1/10 coverage) of sea ice on the NL Shelf (between 45°-55°N) show lower than normal amounts of ice during 2006 for the 12th consecutive year (Table 2).
-The spring of 2006 had the lowest extent of sea-ice on the NL Shelf since record keeping began in 1963.
+The spatial extent and concentration of sea ice are available from the daily ice charts published by the Canadian Ice Service of Environment Canada.
+The time series of the sea-ice extent (defined by 1/10 coverage) on the NL Shelf (between 45°-55°N) show lower than normal areas covered by ice during 2007 for the 13th consecutive year (Table 2).
+The spring of 2006 had the lowest extent of sea-ice on the NL Shelf since record keeping began in 1963, whereas the 2007 spring value was only slightly below the long-term mean.
 In general, during the past several years, the sea ice season was shorter than normal in most areas of the NL Shelf.
-Iceberg counts obtained from the International Ice Patrol of the US Coast Guard indicate that 11 icebergs drifted south of 48°N onto the Northern Grand Bank during 2005 and none in 2006, the lowest numbers since 1966 and well below the 106-year average of 477.
-In 2004 there were 262 icebergs observed on the Northern Grand Bank and in some years of the early 1990s, over 1500 icebergs drifted onto the northern Grand Bank.
+For 2007 in contrast, it extended into June, particularly in the inshore areas.
+Iceberg counts obtained from the International Ice Patrol of the US Coast Guard indicate that 324 icebergs drifted south of 48°N onto the Northern Grand Bank during 2007 compared to 0 in 2006 and 11 in 2005 and the 106-year average of 477.
+In some years during the cold periods of the early 1980s and 1990s, over 1500 icebergs were observed south of 48°N with an all time record of 2202 in 1984.
 Years with low iceberg numbers on the Grand Banks generally correspond to warmer than normal meteorological and oceanographic conditions on the NL Shelf.